 The Office of School Health is part of the Pupil Services Department.
-Building principals and / or teachers make referrals to the school nurse concerning student health matters.
-Questions about health related procedures can be directed to the Director of School Health at 361-4024.
-For more information about student health and wellness services visit www.sdb.k12.wi.us/Domain/471.
+Building principals and/or teachers make referrals to the school nurse concerning student health matters.
+Questions about health related procedures can be directed to Michelle Babilius, Director of School Health, at 361-4024.
+For more information about student health and wellness services visit our School Health and Wellness website.